Using custom tags with Navidrome

 configuration option will be ignored by

 Navidrome.
-If you need to disable a tag that is already imported by default, you can do so by defining
+If you need to disable a tag that is already imported by default, you can do so by explicitly

 Example: disabling the subtitle